 About Stephen Lisauskas

-Meanwhile lets just say that we are proud Stephen Lisauskas contributed a whooping 4 entries.
+But we are proud to say that Stephen Lisauskas contributed 4 entries already.

 StatNet – a performance management system of government performance management programs – is helping to improve the effectiveness of local government.
 This evolution – from managing performance locally to sharing data to establish industry benchmarks – has the potential to revolutionize municipal management.